BirkanGokbag/Calculator-JS/README.md

 ## Testing
 ### How to Run
+Enter the /test directory in the project folder, then execute:
+`npm test`
 ### Plan
 We created unit tests using mocha for most of the main functions included in the calculator object We tested the System by generating the UI and entering combinations of buttons, starting at the most simple (like clicking on the numbers) and completing simple calculations, and then moving to more complex conditions.